 I wasn’t alone

 But the saving grace for me, throughout my entire PhD is that – I wasn’t alone.
 I had Sam, my research collaborator, on my same timeline.
 We were submitting together.
-Each surfing through the waves of exhaustion, and emotional highs and lows, as we lurched to the finish line.
+We were both surfing through the waves of exhaustion, and emotional highs and lows, as we lurched to the finish line.
 Our daily voice notes were part self-motivating messages, sounding boards, and to-do lists.
 They were mental health check-ins and reminders of administrative bits and pieces (did I need a signed declaration or not?).

 Sam kept me sane and above water.
 I wasn’t over-thinking in isolation, and I wasn’t questioning my delusions or hallucinations (we were both having them!).
 Arguably, Sam had a less relaxed push to the finish line, but was similarly juggling her own time constraints with contract jobs, financial challenges, and far more footnotes and page number issues than I was dealing with.
 I proofread one of her chapters whilst in a hospital cafe, waiting for my annual neurology check-up, and spent my health review discussing the liminality of consciousness with my neurologist.